vmonfred0/I_like_trains/README.md

 ### 6. Set up the agents for agent/manual and observer modes

 In the `config.json` file, you can find the configuration for the agent/manual and observer modes.
-Set up the game mode you want to play, your sciper, a train name, and the name of the agent file.
+Set up the game mode you want to play, your sciper, a nickname and the agent file name you want each of the agents to use.
 This agent file will be used to compete against the other agents in the agent/manual modes.
+There cannot be two agents with the same nickname on the server.
+The length of the nickname should be between 0 and 16 characters.

 For the observer mode, you don't need to specify information.
 If you want to join a room as an observer to watch some of your agents competing against each other, set up a list containing the names and agent file names in the `agents` list in `config.json` in the `server` section.
 You can add as many agents as you want.
 Make sure that the server you create has enough empty slots for them (the `nb_clients_per_room` parameter).